 Gambling disorder refers to the uncontrollable urge to gamble, despite serious personal consequences.
-Problem gambling can impact a person’s interpersonal relationships, financial situation, and physical and mental health.
+This can impact a person’s interpersonal relationships, financial situation, and physical and mental health.
 Yet it has only recently been recognized as an addiction.

 Problem gambling was first classified as a psychiatric disorder in 1980.
 In the third edition of the Diagnostic and Statistical Manual, the American Psychiatric Association’s guide to psychiatric disorders, the condition was termed “pathological gambling” and classified as an impulse control disorder, alongside disorders like kleptomania and pyromania.
 In 2013, it was renamed “gambling disorder” and moved to the Substance-Related and Addictive Disorders category, which includes alcohol and drug addictions.

 The decision to move this disorder alongside substance use disorders reflects a new understanding of the underlying commonalities between gambling and other addictions.
 There is a growing body of neuroscience and psychology research suggesting problem gambling is similar to drug addiction.

 Many of the diagnostic criteria for this disorder share features with those for drug dependence, such as tolerance, withdrawal, repeated unsuccessful attempts to cut back or quit, and major interference in one’s life.
 Problem gamblers also report cravings and highs in response to gambling.

 “People will get inured to the high of gambling at a certain point and need to gamble with bigger bets and riskier betting options,” says Jon Grant, who studies addiction at the University of Chicago.
 “When people try to stop, they go through withdrawal, with insomnia, agitation, irritability, and a feeling of being ill at ease, similar to what we see in some substance abuse disorders.”